Electrical & Lighting Engine & Drivetrain Brakes, Suspension, & Steering Body Tire & Wheel Other Parts & Supplies Top Searches

 Image Source: https://www.nps.gov/

-As John Denver once hinted at, West Virginia has some of the best country roads in the U.S. The I-64, in particular, can give truck drivers a glimpse of what makes West Virginia the Mountain State: rolling hilly terrain covered with spruce, clear mountain streams, and picturesque small farms and towns.
+As John Denver once suggested, West Virginia boasts some of the best country roads in the U.S. The I-64, in particular, can give truck drivers a glimpse of what makes West Virginia the Mountain State: rolling hilly terrain covered with spruce, clear mountain streams, and picturesque small farms and towns.
 If you have time to spare, drivers also recommend making a stop at the Tamarack cultural center.
 Located just off I-64 in Beckley, Tamarack offers a unique cultural experience showcasing the best in arts and cuisine the state has to offer.
+This region is also home to several locations that frequently appear on lists of America’s best truck stops for truckers.

 Image Source: https://ksltv.com/

 Dubbed as the “All-American Road,” Utah’s Route 12 offers unique views that you simply cannot find elsewhere.
 The route stretches approximately 123 miles and passes through the Kodachrome Basin, Escalante Petrified Forest, Anasazi State Park, Bryce Canyon, and Capitol Reef National Park.
 Among the key landmarks you’ll see up close are the red arches in Red Canyon near Panguitch, the signature stair-like structures of the Grand Staircase past Henrieville, and the aspen and pine groves of Boulder Mountain.
-There are also tons of restaurants and shops along the way where you can get authentic Utahn comfort food such as fried scones, pastrami burgers, and dutch oven casserole.
+There are also numerous restaurants and shops along the way where you can enjoy authentic Utahn comfort food, such as fried scones, pastrami burgers, and Dutch oven casserole.